billynewport/PhantomFighter/README.md

 ## Bob Editor

 Mike Murphy had created his own Sprite/Bitmap editor for the Amiga.
+This was an improved version of the functionality of Deluxe Paint optimized for gaming.
 It was called the Bob Editor.
 Bob was for Bitmap object I think.
 The artists used that to do all the bitmaps for the games.
 Mike had written this before he helped start Emerald Software.
 It was a very good editor and was used for all the games at Emerald Software.
 It was used to create the graphics for Phantom Fighter.

 ## Game philosophy looking back